 Bunion plasters, inserts or splints can help ease pressure and relieve pain on the joint, but only surgery can correct the problem.

 “Once the toe has deviated, it will not straighten again.
-It may get worse, and can lead to the overlapping of the second and third toes,” said
+It may get worse, and can lead to the overlapping of the second and third toes,” explain specialists from the

 Department of Orthopaedic Surgery at